kknapp3/694GroupProject/docs/index.md

 ### EMR Performance

-The present plots and analysis are made based on AWS EMR, Apache Spark, and Plotly.
-We have test these Spark operations out on different EMR clusters to see the difference in their performance.
-The result shows that we can add more workers to have better performance.
-Besides, the Intel's chip (m5.xlarge based on Intel Xeon Platinum 8000) has a better performance on the AMD's chip in the same level (m5a.xlarge based on AMD EPYC 7000).
-What's more, it also shows that the chip with higher frequency (m5zn.xlarge based on Intel Xeon Scalable processors with a frequency up to 4.5 GHz) has a higher performance even when we have sightly smaller memories of 15GB and less works than the ordinary Intel chips.
+The present plots and analysis were created using AWS EMR, Apache Spark, and Plotly.
+We tested several Spark operations out on different EMR clusters to gauge the differences in their performance.
+The results show that we can add more workers to yield better performance.
+In addition, the Intel chip (m5.xlarge based on Intel Xeon Platinum 8000) outperforms AMD's equivalent chip (m5a.xlarge based on AMD EPYC 7000).
+Furthermore, chips with higher clock rates (m5zn.xlarge based on Intel Xeon Scalable processors with a frequency up to 4.5 GHz) perform better even when with sightly less RAM (random access memory) of 15GB and fewer worker nodes than the ordinary Intel chips.

 <img src="./images/Performance.png" align="center" style="padding-top:10px">

- *Note*: In the first column, **E** means the number of executors and **W** means the number of workers.
+ *Note*: In the first column, **E** represents the number of executor nodes and **W** represents the number of worker nodes in the EMR cluster.